Mishka-Web/Mihail/README.md

 ### I am a Junior Frontend Developer.

-- I work as a Junior Frontend Developer at Haydex, I create multi-page and single-page websites, web applications.
+- I work as a Junior Frontend Developer at Haydex, I create multi-page and single-page websites and web applications.

-- Exploring Technical Content Writing.
+- I study technologies such as React and Vue.

-- In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- In my free time, I solve problems on Codewars and read articles on Habr and Stackoverflow.

 <br>